 - An issue of The Batman Adventures had Commissioner Gordon seeking out a crime informant named "Wiesel".
 Gordon, like every other character this man had ever encountered, pronounces the name to rhyme with "weasel".
 He tries to tell Gordon that the accent is on the second syllable, but gets cut off.

 - In the Marvel Mangaverse, Benjamin Grimm's first name is pronounced as it is in Hebrew: "Ben-ya-MEEN".
-Johnatha goes out of her way to emphasize the unusual (to English speakers) pronunciation every time she talks about him, as an insult.
+Johnatha insultingly emphasizes the pronunciation with an eyeroll whenever she talks about him; maybe she's sick of being corrected.

 - Ghost Rider: Heaven's on Fire features an Antichrist who actually goes by Anton Satan, pronouncing it [ʃatan] ("Shuh-TAN") like Miroslav atan of the Boston Bruins and Slovakia.